jmtapio/python-jwt-kms/README.md

 provide a simple interface to use KMS keys to sign payloads into JWS tokens and/or to encrypt payloads into JWE tokens.

-Signing with RSA keys is currently supported.
+Signing with RSA and EC keys is currently supported.

 ## Keys